laozi2/test/README.md

 Name
 ====

-A tcp stream module for nginx.
+ngx_tcp_module - A tcp stream module for nginx.

 ngx_tcp_lua_module - Embed the power of Lua into Nginx Servers.
+Work under tcp stream mode.

-*This module is not distributed with the Nginx source.* See [the installation instructions](#installation).
+This module is not distributed with the Nginx source.
+See [the installation instructions](#installation).

 Table of Contents
 =================